European Humanities University: President

 Prof. Anatoli Mikhailov is a scholar in the field of German philosophy, who founded EHU in Minsk in 1992 and served as Rector until September 30, 2014.
 Starting October 2014 Prof. Mikhailov serves as EHU President.

 Rector

-Starting March 1, 2018 the General Assembly of Part-Owners appointed an internationally acclaimed Egyptologist Prof. Sergei Ignatov as University Rector.
-Before this appointment, Prof. Sergei Ignatov served as Bulgaria’s Minister of Education, Youth and Science in the Boyko Borisov’s Government.
-In 2002-2009 Prof. Ignatov served as Rector of the New Bulgarian University.
+On April 3, 2023, the General Assembly of Part-Owners appointed Professor Krzysztof Rybinski to be the Rector of EHU.
+An accomplished scholar with a Ph.D. in economics from the University of Warsaw, Professor Rybinski is a seasoned academic administrator with more than 20 years of management experience, including three years as Rector of Narxoz University in Almaty, Kazakhstan and five years as Rector of Vistula University in Warsaw, Poland.

 Senate

-The Senate is a collegiate academic consulting body, operating on the parity representation basis of the two academic departments of the University.
+The Senate is a collegiate academic consulting body, operating on the parity representation basis of the two academic departments of the university.
 According to the Statutes, the Senate is responsible for assessing the quality of studies, research and art activities.
 Chair of the Senate is Prof. Aliaksandr Puptsau.

 Students' Union

 Students' Union is an autonomous student self-government body, operating as a legal entity, which represents EHU students internally and externally, as according to the Law on Higher Education and Science of the Republic of Lithuania.
 EHU Students' Union is a full member of the Lithuanian National Union of Students.